juliantom/Download_genomes_and_metadata_NCBI/README.md

 # Download genomes and metadata from NCBI (BETA)
-This program will search and download for specific taxa using datasets/dataformat from NCBI.<br>
+This program will search and download genomic data for specific taxa using NCBI program \'datasets\'.<br>
-Warning!
-Some scripts are under construction and might not reflect the final vesion. <br>
+**Warning!** Some scripts are under construction and might not reflect the final vesion. <br>
+- Use on your own risk.<br>
 1. Dowload genomes.
 2. Download metadata.